cosminghitea/TestNodeGypGithub/README.md

 # TestNodeGypGithub
-Just a simple test for the node-pre-gyp/node-pre-gyp-github tools
+Just a simple test for the node-pre-gyp/node-pre-gyp-github tools and AppVeyor